chetan-codes/chetan-codes/README.md

 ### Namaste 🙏, Chetan here!

-- 🔭 I’m currently working on a Chatbot Project
+- 🔭 I’m currently working on a Chatbot Project.
 - 🌱 I’m currently learning Natural Language Processing.
 - 👯 I’m looking to collaborate on Natural Language Processing and Deep Learning projects.
 - 🥅 2021 Goals: Give impact to society and contribute more to open-source projects.